akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I’m back.”

+---

+### News for father

-He looked at her face—the tear tracks, the swollen eyes, the dirt from the road.
+Harold looked at his daughter's face—the tear tracks, the swollen eyes, the dirt from the road.
 His jaw tightened.
 “What happened?”

 She shook her head.
 “Nothing.
 I am well.
 The goose is well.”